Skip to main content

 City Manager Recommendation:

-Move to approve on first reading, and forward to second reading, the Ordinance adopting the 2026 utility rates and general facilities charges.
+Move to approve on second reading, the Ordinance adopting the 2026 utility rates and general facilities charges.

 Report